He was orphaned in the Holocaust and never met any family. Now he has cousins, thanks to DNA tests

 He grew up and lived in Israel with no idea of his past.
-He never knew a hug from someone who shared his blood or his DNA — until Wednesday, when Koray walked off an airplane in South Carolina and into the arms of Ann Meddin Hellman.
-Her grandfather was the brother of Koray's grandfather, making them second cousins.
+He never knew a hug from someone who shared his blood or his DNA — until Wednesday, when Korai walked off an airplane in South Carolina and into the arms of Ann Meddin Hellman.
+Her grandfather was the brother of Korai's grandfather, making them second cousins.

-It's a story that would have been impossible without modern DNA science and without a genetic test that Koray was given by a psychologist who studies children orphaned in the Holocaust.
+It's a story that would have been impossible without modern DNA science and without a genetic test that Korai was given by a psychologist who studies children orphaned in the Holocaust.

-She beamed and gave Koray another hug as they waited for his luggage so they could start several days of parties with dozens of other relatives at Hellman's Charleston home.
+She beamed and gave Korai another hug as they waited for his luggage so they could start several days of parties with dozens of other relatives at Hellman's Charleston home.

 As Hellman waited at the end of the jetway, she nervously spoke to her brother and sister.
 “I can't wait to get my arms around him,” she said.

-Note: This story has corrected Shalom Korai's last name throughout.
-It is Korai, not Koray.